 Rejuvenate in paradise.
-Not just a yoga paradise; paradise.period.
-The small, magical island is known as a yoga retreat mecca for many reasons, and Soulshine Bali just added another.
-This magical center is dedicated to bringing people together to practice yoga, meditation, to feel music and to dance it all away.
+Not just a yoga paradise; paradise, period.
+The small, magical island of Bali is known as a yoga retreat mecca for many reasons, and Soulshine Bali just added another.
+This wonderful yoga retreat center is dedicated to bringing people together to practice yoga, meditate, feel music and dance it all away.

 Located just outside of Ubud, Soulshine follows local customs, architecture and harmony.
-The exquisitely designed main building, the Terrace Villa building, the Lotus Villa building and grounds hosts a river, tropical gardens and several ornate ponds.
-Covered by a traditional balinese roof, the open air yoga studio on the third floor overlooks some of the most spectacular rice terraces, temples and greenest jungle in the world.
+The exquisitely designed main building, Terrace Villa building, Lotus Villa building and grounds host a river, tropical gardens and several ornate ponds.
+Covered by a traditional Balinese roof, the open air yoga studio on the third floor overlooks some of the most spectacular rice terraces, temples and greenest jungle in the world.